fort-nix/nix-bitcoin/README.md

 ```
 nixops create network.nix network-vbox.nix -d bitcoin-node
 ```
-Replace `nixops` with the path to the nixops you built from source.
-For example: `/nix/store/wa6nk3aqxjb2mgl9pkwrnawqnh9z1b9d-nixops-1.6.1pre0_abcdef/bin/nixops`.
-Alternatively you can change your path, i.e. `export PATH=/nix/store/wa6nk3aqxjb2mgl9pkwrnawqnh9z1b9d-nixops-1.6.1pre0_abcdef/bin/:$PATH` so you can just type nixops.

 Deploy Nixops
 ```
 nixops deploy -d bitcoin-node
 ```
-If you haven't changed your nixops path, replace `nixops` with the path to the nixops you built from source.
-For example: `/nix/store/wa6nk3aqxjb2mgl9pkwrnawqnh9z1b9d-nixops-1.6.1pre0_abcdef/bin/nixops`

 This will now create a nix-bitcoin node in a VirtualBox on your computer.

 Nixops automatically creates a ssh key and adds it to your computer.